lj020326/ansible-developer/README.md

 # ansible developer - repo for ansible developer to use to stand up developer environment

-This is the repo for ansible developers to use for setting up the developer toolchain, including bash environment, python virtualenv, execution-execution environment build/test scripts/tools, etc.
+This is the repo for ansible developers to use for setting up the developer toolchain, including bash environment, python virtualenv, ansible-execution environment build/test scripts/tools, etc.

 ## Initial setup